qgis/QGIS-Website/content/resources/installation-guide/index.md

 {{< rich-content-start themeClass="coloring-1" >}}
 ##### Note

-Container images are available for QGIS versions ≥ 3.28.4.
+Container images on Quay are available for QGIS versions ≥ 3.40.4.

+For QGIS versions 3.28.4 to 3.40.3 use `glcr.b-data.ch/jupyterlab/qgis/base:MAJOR[.MINOR[.PATCH]]`.
 {{< rich-content-end >}}
 {{< rich-box-end >}}